Best Sellers:

 Pascale_Petit

 Pascale Petit was born in Paris, grew up in France and Wales and lives in Cornwall.
-She is of French/Welsh/Indian heritage.
+She is of French, Welsh, and Indian heritage.
 Her eighth collection, Tiger Girl (2020), won an RSL Literature Matters Award while in progress, and a poem from the book won the 2020 Keats-Shelley Poetry Prize.
 Tiger Girl was shortlisted for the 2020 Forward Prize for Best Collection and for the English language poetry category shortlist for Wales Book of the Year 2021.
 Her seventh collection Mama Amazonica (Bloodaxe Books, 2017), a Poetry Book Society Choice, won the RSL Ondaatje Prize 2018 and the Laurel Prize 2020, and was shortlisted for the Roehampton Poetry Prize 2018.
-Her ninth collection, Beast, is due from Bloodaxe in 2025.
+Her ninth collection, Beast, is published by Bloodaxe in 2025.
 She has published six previous poetry collections, four of which were shortlisted for the T.S.
 Eliot Prize, most recently, her sixth collection, Fauverie (Seren, 2014).
 A portfolio of poems from that book won the 2013 Manchester Poetry Prize.
 In 2018 she was appointed as Fellow of the Royal Society of Literature.
 She received a Cholmondeley Award from the Society of Authors in 2015, and was the chair of the judges for the 2015 T.S.
 Eliot Prize.
-Her novel Hummingbird Father is published by Salt in 2024.
+Her novel My Hummingbird Father was published by Salt in 2024.
 Her books have been translated into Spanish, Chinese, Serbian and French.
 She is widely travelled in the Peruvian and Venezuelan Amazon, China, Kazakhstan, Nepal, Mexico and India.

 Her fifth collection, What the Water Gave Me: Poems after Frida Kahlo, published by Seren in 2010 (UK) and Black Lawrence Press in 2011 (US), was shortlisted for both the T.S.
 Eliot Prize and Wales Book of the Year.
 Two of her previous books, The Zoo Father and The Huntress, were also shortlisted for the T.S.
 Eliot Prize.
 In 2004 the Poetry Book Society selected Petit as one of the Next Generation Poets.